 Q: I can’t find a class to meet one of the Environmental Studies requirements.
 Help!

 A: Your adviser is here to help you.
 Come by Wallace 012E during drop in hours or schedule an appointment by sending your availability to firstname.lastname@example.org.

 Q: What is a learning contract and when do I need one?

-A: The Learning Contract is required for internship (ENVIR 350); Peer TA’s (ENVIR 489); capstone (ENVIR 490); independent study (ENVIR 498); and undergraduate research (ENVIR 499).
+A: The learning contract is required for internship (ENVIR 350), peer teaching assistants (ENVIR 489), capstone (ENVIR 490), independent study (ENVIR 498) and undergraduate research (ENVIR 499).
 You can fill out the contract and submit it to the adviser, or ask the adviser for questions about the contract.

 Q: I received a “satisfactory progress” hold on my registration.
 What does this mean?